 If you don’t want this to be an issue, keep your blinds and curtains closed.
 Even more importantly, don’t keep your windows and doors open.
 Doing so allows the cold air to escape.

 Did you know that your light bulbs could be making your home warmer?
 If you use old incandescent light bulbs, they put off heat.
 LEDs have a much lower heat output and won’t force your air conditioner to work extra.

 Don’t Use Appliances During the Day

 This tip is a tall order, but it will take the stress off your air conditioner.
 During the day, avoid using driers, ovens, and other appliances.
 They produce heat and warm up your home.

 If you use these appliances before the sun comes up or after it goes down, you won’t be fighting your AC.
 Once you get on a schedule, you might find it easier to follow this tip.

 Call Our Air Conditioning Service in Tampa for Help

 When you call us at Comfort All-Stars, you get professional help for your air conditioner.
 This means that you can be certain your system is performing at peak efficiency.
-You’ll save money on your energy bills and extend the life
+You’ll save money on your energy bills and extend the life of your AC.

 Our team is ready to answer your questions about AC efficiency.
 But more importantly, we’re ready to provide you with regular maintenance.
 If you have a maintenance contract with us, you can rest easy knowing your air conditioner is taken care of.
 To learn more or get started, call us now.